hexagram30/agent/README.md

 personality traits and interactions between personalities.
 As such, significant progress has been made in that direction; the remaining features have yet to be addressed and will require a fair chunk of work.

+The reason that personality simulation was worked on first (and for so long) is that we view this as the critical foundation for properly simulating future features.
+For instance, core apsects of a personailty will often come into place if a sentient is to re-attempt a previously failed path in a decision tree.
+The more meaning the path holds.
+Beliefs, desires, and intetions also play a cricital role, but similaly, these are deply influenced by the core personality traights.

 ## Bonus Materials